29 Popular Financial KPIs for Your Financial KPI Dashboard

 23. Internal Audit Cycle Time

 The Internal Audit Cycle Time shows the average period required to perform a full internal audit.
 This number considers mainly a company’s leadership and stakeholders that need an overview of the budgets, expenses, payments, etc.

 24. Finance Error Report

-This financial metric displays the number of finance reports that require further clarifications or contain errors, necessitating a review and a more detailed investigation.
+This financial metric displays the number of financial reports that require further clarifications or contain errors, necessitating a review and a more detailed investigation.